hpopov/daqhats/daqhats-java/README.md

 ```

 from the current directory (`${workspaceFolder}/daqhats-java`).
+After this step, JNI native shared library is installed under `/usr/local/lib` on your Raspberry PI and Java API library is installed to your PI's local Maven repository.

 Correspondingly, Java library uninstallation is performed by

 ```bash
 sudo ./uninstall.sh
 ```

+### Running examples

+Java examples are located under `${workspaceFolder}/examples/java` directory.
+Each class can be launched or debugged from VSCode.

+## On development PC

-### Maven dependency installation
+### Install Maven dependency to local Maven repo

-After the installation step, JNI native shared library is installed under `usr/local/lib` on your Raspberry PI.

-Before you can use the Java library API in your project it has to be installed locally as a Maven dependency **on the computer you write code**.
+Before you can use the Java library API in your own project it has to be installed locally as a Maven dependency **on the computer you write code**.
 Execute the following from the current directory (`${workspaceFolder}/daqhats-java`):

 ```bash
 mvn clean install
 ```

-## Usage
+### Add Maven dependency

-To use it in your local Java Maven project, just add the following dependency to the pom.xml:
+To use the library in your local Java Maven project, just add the following dependency to the pom.xml:

 ```xml
     <dependency>